streamcards/streamcards-textservice/README.md

 #Textservice markdown editor

-This is a very minimalistic re-implementation of the excellent [stackedit.io][0] markdown editor show case.
+This is a very minimalistic re-implementation of the excellent [stackedit.io][0] markdown editor.

-It resembles a service for entering text in [markdown][12] format, while getting an html preview of the result in real time.
+You may enter text in [markdown][12] format and get an html preview of the result in real time.
+As sugaring (resulting from the experience of losing data once), everything you enter is instantly saved into [`localStorage`][17] of your browser.

-As sugaring (resulting from experience of losing data..), everything you enter is instantly saved into [`localStorage`][17] of your browser.
+The main motivation behind this experiment is to show how well [polymer web component elements][11] along with the very exciting [reactive programming paradigm][15], all embed within [angular's model/view architecture][10] work together.
+And it just works!

 ##Features